College Factual by our College Data Analytics Team

 6

 With a ranking of #6, University of California - Santa Cruz did quite well on the 2023 Schools Highly Focused on Astronomy Major list.
-Santa Cruz, California is the setting for this fairly large institution of higher learning.
-The public school handed out ’s astronomy degrees to 76 students in 2020-2021.
+Located in Santa Cruz, California, this fairly large public school handed out 61 degrees to qualified ’s astronomy students in 2021-2022.

 Read more about Astronomy & Astrophysics at UC Santa Cruz